 Go" program.
 During this reporting period, the City did not complete any projects under the "Pay As You Go" program.
+This reporting period, Valley Road drainage improvements project was completed in September of 2023 with a total cost of \$229,942.82.
+Approximately 112 linear feet of storm pipe, 66 linear feet of gutters, and one (1) storm inlet was installed.

-The City has а street sweeper/vacuum truck which is utilized on an as-needed basis.
-Typically, this correlates to quarterly use for the traveled roadwavs in the Citv of Chickasaw.
-The City also cleans the major roadways before and
+The City has a vacuum truck which is utilized on an as-needed basis.
+Typically, this correlates to quarterly use for the traveled roadways in the City of Chickasaw.
+The City also cleans the major roadways before and after City events such as the Christmas parade and the Clean Sweep.
+The City's street sweeper has been out of commission since the beginning of 2023, but it is currently being repaired and the Maintenance Supervisor expects to resume street sweeping by the next reporting period.
+The vacuum truck is being used to clean gutters.